immich-app/immich/docs/docs/features/ml-hardware-acceleration.md

 1. If you do not already have it, download the latest [`hwaccel.ml.yml`][hw-file] file and ensure it's in the same folder as the `docker-compose.yml`.
 2. In the `docker-compose.yml` under `immich-machine-learning`, uncomment the `extends` section and change `cpu` to the appropriate backend.
+2. Still in `immich-machine-learning`, add one of -[armnn, cuda, openvino] to the `image` section's tag at the end of the line.
 3. Redeploy the `immich-machine-learning` container with these updated settings.

 #### Single Compose File